oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Inconsistent Disclosure Date
 <inconsistent-disclosure-date>
-For each vulnerability, it MUST be tested that the `disclosure_date` is earlier than or equal to the `date` of the newest item of the `revision_history` if the document is labeled `TLP:CLEAR` and the document status is `final` or `interim`.
-As the timestamps might use different timezones, the sorting MUST take timezones into account.
+For each vulnerability, it SHALL be tested that the `disclosure_date` is earlier than or equal to the `date` of the newest item of the `revision_history` if the document is labeled `TLP:CLEAR` and the document status is `final` or `interim`.
+As the timestamps might use different timezones, the sorting SHALL take timezones into account.

 The relevant path for this test is: